imyashkale/portfolio/docs/blog/posts/ckad/kubernetes-auth.md

 2. **Bind Roles to Users/ServiceAccounts**

       Use a RoleBinding or ClusterRoleBinding to grant these permissions to users or ServiceAccounts.
-Example for a RoleBinding:

-      ```yaml
+      ```yaml title="Example for a RoleBinding"
       apiVersion: rbac.authorization.k8s.io/v1
       kind: RoleBinding
       metadata: